NaturailyShopify/Naturaily-netlify/_posts/2019-10-07-rubyc-2019-highlights.md

 * Make the change easy and then make an easy change
 * Don't be afraid of ugly small changes if they help you to get things under control

-I also found out that Katrina is the creator of [exercism.io](https://exercism.io/){:rel="nofollow"}{:target="_blank"} - a platform for code practise and programming mentorship that looks very interesting for everyone who wants to learn a new programming language.
+I also found out that Katrina is the creator of [exercism.io](https://exercism.io/){:rel="nofollow"}{:target="_blank"} - a platform for code practice and programming mentorship that looks very interesting for everyone who wants to learn a new programming language.

 You can watch Katrina's presentation here: